Cold War strategy game Twilight Struggle is getting a two-player spin-off in the form of Twilight Struggle: Red Sea - Conflict in the Horn of Africa.

 Released in 2005, Twilight Struggle is generally regarded as one of the best board games of the modern era, providing players with a comprehensive overview of the Cold War conflict and gameplay that focuses on the tense tug-of-war between the US and USSR, as well as strategic use of military units, resources and cards.

-Jason Matthews is creator of both the original Twilight Struggle and Red Sea, as well as being a co-designer on two-player board game 1960: The Making of a President, which follows the political contest between JFK and Richard Nixon.
+Jason Matthews is creator of both the original Twilight Struggle and Red Sea, as well as being a co-designer on the two-player game 1960: The Making of a President, which follows the political contest between JFK and Richard Nixon.

 GMT Games - the wargame company responsible for releasing Reiner Knizia’s Battle Line, Ancient Civilizations of the Inner Sea (one of Matt’s favourite games of 2019) and Dominant Species, a board game about commanding armies of reptiles, birds, insects and more - will be publishing Twilight Struggle: Red Sea - Conflict in the Horn of Africa as part of its Lunchtime Games series, which also includes Battle Line.